logo

 5. Data Encryption

-• Secure Sockets Layer (SSL) encrypts traffic as it travels between the server instance and client application, much like internet traffic is secured between browser and server.
+Encrypts traffic as it travels between the server instance and client application, much like internet traffic is secured between a browser and a server.
 Additionally, the client can validate the server’s identity using the server’s certificate.
+It is recommended to use the latest version of TLS rather than SSL, as SSL is considered outdated and less secure.

 6. Row-Level Security